dbfl2026/db-work-samples/Systems/Airtable-Relocation-Fit-Matrix/README.md

 ## Overview

-This project shows an Airtable decision-support system built for Relocation Roadmaps.
+I built this Airtable system to organize relocation fit research across countries, cities, personas, and decision factors.

-The system helps compare relocation fit across countries, cities, personas, and decision factors.
-It gives relocators a clearer way to review tradeoffs, must-check issues, and evidence-backed fit signals before they make a decision.
+The system helps relocators compare tradeoffs, must-check issues, and evidence-backed fit signals before making a relocation decision.

 It is not a recommendation engine.
 It does not rank countries or cities.
 It does not assign final scores.
 It does not tell someone where to move.

-The point is simpler: organize the decision context so a person can compare options without losing track of what matters.
+The goal is to make complex relocation research easier to compare without turning it into a black-box scoring tool.

-## What This Project Shows
+## Build Highlights

 This Airtable build demonstrates practical AI operations work, structured data design, and human review.